kubeshark/docs/src/pages/en/pro.md

 ## Community (Free)

-The Community edition is offered at no cost and supports clusters of up to two nodes, without imposing any capacity limits or licensing requirements.
+The Community edition is offered at no cost and supports clusters of up to 4 nodes, without imposing any capacity limits or licensing requirements.

 > To get started with the Community edition, [install **Kubeshark**](/en/install).

 ## Complimentary (Free) Pro License

-Clusters exceeding two nodes are eligible for a complimentary Pro license upon sign-up.
+Clusters exceeding 4 nodes are eligible for a complimentary Pro license upon sign-up.
 This license includes 100,000 API calls as a free trial, with no additional cost.

 If more capacity is required, please [contact us](https://kubeshark.co/contact-us).